Things to Consider When Buying a New HVAC Unit

 A popular type of modern HVAC system in the United States is a heat pump system.
 With this technology, a single unit works as both an air conditioner and heating system, depending upon the homeowner’s preferences.
 The outdoor air can be either heated or cooled before distributed throughout the house, making energy efficiency a top priority.
 However, the indoor air quality is wholly dependent upon the heat pump’s ventilation capabilities.
-Filtering out such outdoor air pollution as pesticides, pollen, ozone fumes, and other gases or toxins is an important aspect of a good heat pump system.
+Filtering out such outdoor air pollution as pesticides, pollen, ozone fumes, and other gases or toxins is an important aspect to a good heat pump system.
 When conducting the necessary due diligence prior to an HVAC upgrade, be sure to research the air exchange rate of every air conditioner system, as well as its efficiency at maintaining a healthy indoor air quality level.

 Indoor Air Pollution and Air Quality

 There are numerous reasons why indoor air pollution is also known as household air pollution.
-Many contaminants can either be made up of organic chemicals or are the byproduct of other natural elements.
+Many contaminants can either be made up of organic chemicals, or are the byproduct of other natural elements.
 For example, pollen, pet dander, mold and dust within the carpet fibers, tobacco smoke, or mold growth due to moisture and humidity can all have major negative health effects on those family members with allergies, respiratory disease, heart disease, or related health problems.
 Aside from allergens within the indoor environment which can cause allergy symptoms such as irritation of the eyes and asthma attacks, there are serious health concerns that can come from natural sources.
 Family members who notice headaches, fatigue, dizziness may be susceptible to carbon monoxide leaks from such household consumer products and appliances as the stove or gases from the home’s heating system.
 As carbon monoxide is a particularly dangerous indoor pollutant, a switch to cleaner fuels and an immediate maintenance check by a professional technician is important.